-The Company is one of the leading death care service providers in the country whose key products and services include the sale memorial park lots, columbarium vaults, funeral services such as internment and other ancillary services.
-At present, the Company's developments span six locations across the Philippines, namely, in the cities of Las Piñas, Cebu, Cagayan de Oro, Zamboanga, Iloilo and the province of Bulacan, with an aggregate area of 58.46 hectares.
-In addition, the Company has recently acquired two memorial parks located in San Fernando, Pampanga and Bambang, Nueva Vizcaya, which increased the Company's total park area to 66.63 hectares.
-As of 31 December 2015, the Company has an inventory of 43,038 memorial lots and 12,681 columbary vaults.
+The Company is one of the leading death care service providers in the country whose key products and services include the sale of memorial park lots, columbarium vaults (or, more specifically in each case, the perpetual right to use the same), funeral services such as internment and other ancillary services.
+At present, the Company's developments span six locations across the Philippines, namely, in the cities of Las Piñas, Cebu, Cagayan de Oro, Zamboanga, Iloilo and the province of Bulacan, with an aggregate area of 55.18 hectares.
+In addition, the Company has recently entered into agreements for the acquisition of two memorial parks located in San Fernando, Pampanga and Bambang, Nueva Vizcaya, which increased the Company's total park area to 66.63 hectares.
+As of 31 March 2016, the Company has an inventory of 41,254 memorial lots and 12,592 columbary vaults.

-Real estate sales, representing sales of memorial park plots, have historically accounted for more than 95% of the Company's total revenues generated.
+Real estate sales, representing sales of memorial park lots (or, more specifically, the perpetual right to use the same), have historically accounted for more than 95% of the Company's total revenues generated.
 The Company also generates revenues from interest on its installment sales and from interment services provided.
-As of the year ended 31 December 2015, the Company generated total revenues in the amount of \$\mathbb{P}692.80\$ million, of which real estate sales contributed \$\mathbb{P}650.78\$ million, while internment income and interest income from contract receivables contributed \$\mathbb{P}21.50\$ million and \$\mathbb{P}20.50\$ million, respectively.
+As of the year ended 31 December 2015, the Company generated total revenues in the amount of P692.80 million, of which real estate sales contributed P650.80 million while interment income and interest income from contract receivables contributed P21.50 million and P20.50 million, respectively.
+The real estate sales are composed of P513.81 million from sale of memorial park lots and P136.99 million from sale of columbary vaults.